Good reasons for galenIQTM, the multifunctional filler and binder.

 The galenIQTM taste profile is very close to sucrose, it has an intense but well-balanced sweet taste. galenIQTM provides a good mouthfeel for chewable tablets, suckable tablets, stick packs and many more dosage forms.

-Patient friendly dosage forms are a prequisite for the effective treatment of diseases especially when therapy time is prolonged.
+Patient friendly dosage forms are a prerequisite for the effective treatment of diseases especially when therapy time is prolonged.
 If the taste attributes of the medicine play a determining role, special pharmaceutical excipients are often used taking into account their sensory attributes such as sweetness and texture.
 In this respect sucrose is of significant importance, as it is an integral part of our food since primeval times and has become the epitome of the intimate taste impression for “sweet“.
 Therefore sucrose serves as the benchmark for all comparisons of sweetening power and the taste impression of sweeteners.

 In the development course of pharmaceutical dosage forms, sugar alcohols have become the preferred choice over sucrose when properties like suitability for diabetics and tooth friendliness are in the foreground.
 Isomalt is the only sugar alcohol that is derived from sucrose.
 It is mainly due to this reason that galenIQTM has a sweetness and taste profile very close to sucrose.
 Isomalt does not have any significant off-taste of aftertaste.